-An employee of Baby University in south Toledo, Kaneesha works through the Northwest Ohio Pathways HUB, a care coordination system that involves multiple medical and social services partners that form a community-wide network.
+While a CHW at Baby University in south Toledo, Kaneesha worked through the Northwest Ohio Pathways HUB, a care coordination system that involves multiple medical and social services partners that form a community-wide network.
 The CHW who helped Kaneesha when she was pregnant with Averi also worked through the Pathways HUB.

 “I had a CHW, and she was awesome,” Kaneesha recalls.
 “She was great.
 It made me want to give back in the same way because of the services I received.”